serokell/blog-posts/typescript-for-haskellers/article.md

 type NoModifiersA = NoModifiers<A>;

 const a: A = { x: 1 }; // Ok
-a.x = 1; // Cannot assign to 'x' because it is a read-only property.
+a.x = 1; // Error: Cannot assign to 'x' because it is a read-only property.

-const a: NoModifiersA = { x: 1 }; // Property 'y' is missing in type '{ x: number; }' but required in type 'NoModifiers<A>'
+const a: NoModifiersA = { x: 1 }; // Error: Property 'y' is missing in type '{ x: number; }' but required in type 'NoModifiers<A>'
 const a: NoModifiersA = { x: 1, y: 2 }; // Ok
 a.x = 2; // Ok
 ```